Antoine191/ev3dev.github.io/docs/tutorials/setting-up-python-pycharm.md

     git config --global user.name "Your Name"

 Now let's make a new project using our versioning system.
 Just type:

+    mkdir myproject
     mkdir myproject.git
     git init --bare myproject.git

 Yay!
 Git is initialised in the new folder we created.
+You future commits will be deployed in /myproject.
 We have a new project repository.
 Now we can clone this repository on our development machine, but first we need to do a little more configuring, to automatically deploy our code when we push it back to the ev3dev brick.

     nano myproject.git/hooks/post-receive